 1.)
 Ashwagandha

-As a powerful herb used for nearly 5,000 years, ashwagandha has helped many cultures treat a number of conditions and symptoms, including: ³
+As a powerful herb used for nearly 5,000 years, ashwagandha has helped many cultures treat several conditions and symptoms, including: ³

 - Anxiety